 Keep your networks secure.
 Keep them updated to the latest available software versions.
 Simple, no?

-Poke the Bear FAQ
+Poke the Bear FAQs

 Am I Poking the Bear When I Use Unsecured Public WiFi Hotspots?